 5. Take an Erasmus student to the Inauguration in the main AMU building in Wieniawskiego 1.

 6. Go to the doctor with an Erasmus student in case of any problems with health.
-Clinics in Piątkowska street (near the dormitories) or in Taczaka street.
+Clinics in Piątkowska street (near the dormitories) or in Taczaka street are recommended to Erasmus students, as the staff there can communicate in English.

 7. Help an Erasmus student with the first shopping and other activities requiring knowledge of Polish.